Dustin Poirier Hot Sauce: What Is It & How Much Does It Cost?

 Dustin Poirier Hot Sauce: What Is It & How Much Is It?

 Poirier takes on Justin Gaethje this weekend at UFC 291, and The Diamond will hope to repeat his antics from 2018, where he won by TKO in the 4th round.
-This weekend’s contest will be for the BMF (baddest motherf*cker) belt, which was previously vacated by Jorge Masvidal, before he retired in 2019.
+This weekend’s contest will be for the BMF (baddest motherf*cker) belt, which was previously vacated by Jorge Masvidal, before his recent retirement.

 RELATED: Dustin Poirier Vs Justin Gaethje 2: What Is The UFC 291 Pay-Per-View Price?